SumoLogic/sumologic-documentation/docs/manage/partitions-and-data-tiers/manage-indexes-variable-retention.md

 ---
 id: manage-indexes-variable-retention
+title: Manage Indexes with Variable Retention
 ---

-# Manage Indexes with Variable Retention
+#

 Your company log data comes in many types, and different types of data may require different retention periods.
 For example, some sensitive information may require a short life span, while other vital data, such as customer logins, may require a longer lifespan for daily use.
 Still other data may need to be available for historical analysis and to gather metrics to make business decisions, though it is not accessed every day.